 But having a goal is just the first step, the next is to figure out how you are going to build your savings.
 If you don’t have a plan to save, you probably won’t save.

-You can save lots of money with the help of savings game where you manually save.
+You can save lots of money with the help of a savings game where you manually save.

-Of course, the results will be different for everyone, but by having an idea of how much can be saved, it might impact how you best like to save.
-I’ll also use the total amount saved over the course of the year to help determine which method will help you build the most savings.
+Of course, the results will be different for everyone, but having an idea of how much can be saved, it might impact how you best like to save.
+I’ll also use the total amount saved over the course of the year to help determine which method will help YOU build the most savings.

 Manually saving puts all the responsibility of saving on your shoulders.
-Some people like having the control, which is why manually saving works best for them.
+Some people like having control, which is why manually saving works best for them.
 If you are the type of person who is good at following through on their goals, then manually saving could be a great option for you.

 1. 52-Week Savings Challenge